RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Installation

-**NOTE: With Xcode 8 and above, plug-ins are no longer supported.
-An [idea now](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/38) is to work around this problem by making it a standalone app so stay tuned.**

-Build Time Analyzer is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/).
-Make sure you restart Xcode after the plug-in is installed.
+** Xcode 7 **

-If you rather compile it yourself, simply build the Xcode project and restart Xcode.
-The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+To install the plug-in, build the project and restart Xcode.
+The plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).

+** Xcode 8 **

+With Xcode 8 and above, plug-ins are no longer supported.
+I am working around this by [turning the project into a standalone app](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/38).
+This will unfortunately limit the functionality.

+There is still some work and Q.A to be done but if you'd like to access it now, you can [give it a try from here](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/tree/Standalone-for-Xcode-8).
+Consider it a bit experimental.
+If not, stay tuned.
+The branch should make it to master soon.

 ## Contributions